-Each semester, the Department of Career Services and Industry Partnerships conducts workshops to help students get ready to seek a job.
-Specifically, students are assisted in identifying potential employers, preparing a résumé and letters of application, and interviewing successfully.
-Students are coached in how to use the Internet and social media to obtain employment.
-CSIP encourages students to visit for individual assistance and career planning in addition to attending workshops.
-CSIP conducts Career Success Seminars, at which graduating students are prepped to enter the workforce or continue their education.
+Each semester CSIP conducts workshops to help students with career readiness in preparation for their job search.
+Specifically, CSIP staff assist students to identify potential employers, complete résumés and letters of application, and prepare to interview successfully.
+Students are also coached in how to use the Internet and social media to obtain employment.
+As a requirement for graduation, students are expected to participate in either a 1-credit career-readiness seminar or a condensed series of career success workshops.
+The focus of these sessions is to prepare students for entry into the workforce or to continue their education.